 You might not spot unauthorized sellers because you have no idea (where or how) to look for them.
 So, where do you start?

 One of the most valuable and cost-effective options is to deploy an eCommerce monitoring solution that can help you spot unauthorized resellers automatically.
-This type of software gives you a daily-updated view of who is selling your products without having to go through marketplaces product listings one-by-one.
+This type of software gives you a daily-updated view of who is selling your products without having to go through marketplace product listings one by one.

 eCommerce monitoring solutions help you spot third-party sellers who buy your products and resell them on marketplaces such as Amazon and bol.com without your permission.
 For instance, product listing dashboards (see above image) help you visualize and overview the exact SKUs listed across marketplaces and associated sellers (see the column 'sold by' in the image above).